Online Classes/Distance Education

 "Domicile" is another word for your true, fixed, and permanent home—the place to which you intend to return despite temporary residences elsewhere or a temporary absence.
 You must have Pennsylvania domicile in order to get a State Grant:

 - Students born and raised in Pennsylvania who attend college in another state do not relinquish their Pennsylvania domiciliary status simply because they are temporarily in another state.
-However, a student is no longer eligible for a State Grant if he or she attends college out of state and registers to vote in that state.
+However, a student is no longer eligible for a State Grant if they attend college out of state and registers to vote in that state.

 - A student who enters Pennsylvania to attend college is not considered to be domiciled in Pennsylvania.